'Make Amazon Pay': Retail behemoth faces 'Black Friday' strikes in 40 countries demanding better wages

 In France and Germany, the strike is being led by the CGT and Ver.di unions at 18 major warehouses to halt shipments from the European markets

-One of the world's biggest companies Amazon will see demonstrations on the same day of Black Friday sales.
-Thousands of warehouse employees across 40 countries will host strikes on the same day.
+One of the world's biggest companies Amazon will see demonstrations on the day of Black Friday sales.
+Thousands of warehouse employees across 40 countries will hold protests and strike on the same day.

 In a movement called "Make Amazon Pay," workers in the US, UK, India, Japan, Australia and around Europe are demanding improved pay and working conditions as the cost-of-living problem worsens.